ehanahamed/ehdotfiles/hyprlandRice/README.md

     - btw these special character combinations quite logical, for example:
       - `ALT` + `SHIFT` + `0` = `°`
         - so, `ALT` + `SHIFT` + `0` + `a` = `å`

+I set compose key in hyprland using `kb_options` in `hyprland.conf`
+  - I set it to my capslock key, because I never use capslock, you can set it to whatever you want using `kb_options`
+    - search for `kb_options` my [`hyprland.conf`](./src/home/ehan/.config/hypr/hyprland.conf) to see the syntax
+    - also see the hyprland wiki: https://wiki.hyprland.org/Configuring/Variables/#input
+  - Just like the alt deadkey, compose key is very epic and logical, for example:
+    - `COMPOSE` then `o` then `c` = `©`
+    - `COMPOSE` then `o` then `a` = `å`

+One difference between the compose key and the `altgr-intl` layout variant is that the compose key works on every layout, while `altgr-intl` IS a layout.

+Also, you don't need to hold down the compose key, you press it once, then press the other keys (that's why i typed "then" for compose and "+" for altgr-intl)